 Nightwolf’s Blade and Edge (,,) string leaves him at +1 on block.
-However it will create enough pushback to allow you to escape his follow-up attack.
+However, it will create enough pushback allowing you to escape his follow-up attack.
 Normally Nightwolf will follow this up with his +, string.
-To avoid this, either walk or jump backwards.
-You’ll then be able to whiff punish Nightwolf’s +,.
+To avoid this, either walk or jump backwards which will allow you to whiff punish Nightwolf’s +,.
 Keep in mind that if Nightwolf dashes forward beforehand then you will be hit.

 Defending Against Mix-ups

-When fighting against Nightwolf you should mainly block low due to his low pokes and +, string.
-Nightwolf can mix this up by using his +, string which is an overhead combo starter.
+It’s advised to always block low against Nightwolf due to low pokes and his +, string.
+Nightwolf can mix this up by using his +, string which is an overhead attack.
 The overhead is much slower than the low as it has a start-up of 25 frames.
-With proper defense, the overhead can be blocked on reaction.
-Once you see Nightwolf raise his axe, immediately block high.
+With proper defense, the overhead can usually be blocked on reaction.
+Once you see Nightwolf raise his axe, immediately transition into blocking high.
 It’s important to not get opened up by Nightwolf’s overhead and lows because he can easily hit confirm them into a combo while remaining safe.

 Nightwolf will typically mix throws in with his ,, or +, strings, both of which can be easily hit confirmed into high damaging combos without taking much risk.
 Nightwolf’s throws will also trigger a Krushing Blow if you fail to Throw Escape the previous throw.
-Usually, it’s advised to take Nightwolf’s throws and only attempt to Throw Escape when absolutely necessary.
-However if you do try to break Nightwolf’s throw, it’s best to tech his Toward Throw because it will leave you close while his Back Throw will send you away.
+When defending against Nightwolf’s throws, it’s usually best to tech his Toward Throw because if it connects, it will leave you close enough for him to apply pressure on knockdown whereas his Back Throw will send you away.

 Punishing Spirit Arrow

 Up-close, Nightwolf has the option to use his Spirit Arrow after blockstrings to counter your attacks.
-This is mostly done after his ,, string.
-Make sure to block crouching to avoid the Spirit Arrow and punish it.
-If the last hit is blocked standing, then the Spirit Arrow will not go over your head and will be difficult to punish because it is -10 on block with pushback.
+This is mostly done after his ,, string to prevent you from attacking afterwards.
+Make sure to block low at the end of this string to avoid the Spirit Arrow allowing for a punish.
+If the last hit is blocked standing, then the Spirit Arrow will not go over your head and will be difficult to punish because it is -10 while creating pushback on block.
 Watch out as Nightwolf can also use his ,, string which ends in an overhead and will stop you from blocking low.

-In Nightwolf’s Shaman variation, his Spirit Arrow is replaced with Lightning Arrow.
+If Nightwolf has the Lightning Arrow ability equipped, it will replace his Spirit Arrow.
 Unlike the Spirit Arrow, the Lightning Arrow is a mid projectile.
 This means that you will not be able to duck underneath it.
 While this makes his arrows more viable up-close, it is more punishable on block than the Spirit Arrow.
 If blocked, Lightning Arrow will leave Nightwolf at -21 which can be easily punished for a full combo.

 Countering Spirit of Kiba

 Nightwolf’s Spirit of Kiba move will temporarily give him a damage buff.
 However, it has very slow start-up and can be punished if used up-close.
-If Spirit of Kiba is Amplified then Nightwolf will gain armor allowing him to block in time, so avoid using unsafe moves when attempting to punish.
-At farther ranges, you will want to stop him from activating Spirit of Kiba by throwing projectiles at Nightwolf.
+If Spirit of Kiba is Amplified then Nightwolf will gain armor allowing him to block in time and potentially counter attempts at punishing.
+At farther ranges, stop Nightwolf from activating his Spirit of Kiba by throwing projectiles at him.
 If Nightwolf has successfully activated his Spirit of Kiba, be sure to keep your distance and go on the defensive until his damage buff wears off.

-When cornered by Nightwolf, waking up against him can be risky because he can end his combos with Spirit of Kiba and Amplify it to absorb Getup Attacks.
+When cornered by Nightwolf, waking up against him can be very risky because he can end his combos with Spirit of Kiba and Amplify it to absorb Getup Attacks.
 Due to its slow start-up, this can easily be reacted to.
-If you see Nightwolf end his combo with Spirit of Kiba, immediately get up and use a jab or jump out of the corner.
-Nightwolf will have no choice but to block your attack.
-Characters with fast jab attacks will also be able to punish Nightwolf before he is able to block.
+Once you see Nightwolf end his combo with Spirit of Kiba, immediately get up and use a jab or jump out of the corner.
+Nightwolf will have no choice but to block your attack after activating the Spirit of Kiba.
+Characters with fast jab attacks will also be able to punish Nightwolf before he is able to recover in time to block.

 Dealing with Rhino Charge

-Rhino Charge is a quick advancing attack that Nightwolf may throw out as a surprise attack.
-Rhino Charge however is punishable on block.
-If you are in range of the Rhino Charge and suspect that he will use it, continue blocking.
-After blocking the Rhino Charge, use a quick jab attack to punish.
-Using a jab will also interrupt the Amplified Rhino Charge.
-Make sure to punish immediately because if you are late then Nightwolf will either be able to recover in time to block, or you will be hit by the Amplified portion which will trigger a Krushing Blow.
+Rhino Charge is a quick advancing mid that Nightwolf may throw out occasionally as a surprise attack.
+Rhino Charge however is highly punishable on block.
+If in range of the Rhino Charge and you suspect that he’ll use it, stay in place and continue blocking.
+Once the Rhino Charge is blocked, use a quick jab to punish, which will also interrupt if the Rhino Charge is Amplified.
+Make sure to punish immediately because if you are late then Nightwolf will either be able to recover in time to block or you will be hit by the Amplified portion of the move which will trigger a Krushing Blow.